floriangoetting/json-client/README.md

 This attribute defines whether the cookies are sent with cross-site requests.

 ### Enable CORS Headers
 If your Tagging Server is served from a different domain or subdomain, you will need to configure the CORS Headers to make sure that the requests are not blocked.
+Please note that the CORS Headers will not work until you publish the ssGTM Container the first time with the setting enabled.
+You will also need to clear the browser cache and cookies after you published the ssGTM Container.

 ### Allowed Origins
 Please enter a valid RegEx here to validate the origin.
 If the RegEx is not matched, the request will not be claimed.
 If you do not want to validate the origin, just leave the default value of "*".